Skip to main content

 About Me

-Dr. Byahut has worked for a decade in areas of planning consultancy and applied research in Indian cities, specifically in the areas of planning legislation, development regulation, comprehensive and regional planning, post-earthquake reconstruction, and inner-city revitalization.
-She drafted amendments to the Delhi Municipal Corporation Act 1957 and wrote building regulations for the cities of Delhi, Ahmedabad, Gandhinagar, and Bhuj.
-Early in her career, she obtained an EU grant for applied research and capacity building, the ProVention Applied Research Grant for Young Professionals, and fellowships from the United Nations Environment Program and the Royal Netherlands Embassy.
+Dr. Byahut brings over a decade of professional planning practice experience in India, having worked in the consultancy and applied research in the areas of planning legislation, development regulation, comprehensive and regional planning, post-earthquake reconstruction, and inner-city revitalization.
+She has drafted amendments to the Delhi Municipal Corporation Act of 1957, and wrote development regulations for the cities of Delhi, Ahmedabad, Gandhinagar, and Bhuj.
+Early in her career, she received a Small Projects Facility grant for applied research and capacity building from the European Union, the ProVention Applied Research Grant for Young Professionals, and fellowships from the United Nations Environment Program and the Royal Netherlands Embassy.

 Publications